Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 Access tokens are valid for a limited period of time.
 If your access token is expired, you can get a new one using your refresh token.

-1. Send the Token URL request to generate your access token, as displayed in the following request sample.
+1. Send the token URL request to generate your access token, as displayed in the following request sample.
-    Replace *your-workspace* with the name of your instance, and the example values with your client ID, client secret, and the refresh token that you have obtained in [Step 3: Generate an access token](#step-3-generate-an-access-token).

     **Request sample**

         curl -X POST 'https://[your-workspace].actindo.com/Actindo.CoreModules.Auth.OAuth2Token.getAccessToken' \